cosentino/capacitor-sqlite-react-typeorm-app/README.md

 ## Installation

-Since Create React App does not allow to tweek the typescript parser and the transformer as required by TypeORM, we need to replace react-script with a tool such as [CRACO](https://craco.js.org/) and then override the default configurations.
+Since Create React App does not allow to tweek the react project compilation as required by TypeORM.
+We thus need to replace react-script with a tool such as [CRACO](https://craco.js.org/) and then override the default configurations (note: ejecting CRA is a viable solution).
+CRACO will allow us to customize the default CRA Webpack configuration.

-### 1. Install the latest version of the package from npm as a dev dependency:
+### 1. Install the latest version of the package from npm as a dev dependency

 ```bash
 npm i -D @craco/craco craco-swc
 ```

-### 2. Create a CRACO configuration file in your project's root directory and configure:
+### 2. Create a CRACO configuration file in your project's root directory and configure

-craco.config.js
+Create the files craco.config.js and .swcrc the files in the project root.
+The following will tell CRACO to:

+- force the minimizer (Terser) settings "keep_classnames" and "keep_fnames" to true
+- use SWC instead of Babel as transpiler
+- configure SWC parser and tranformer so that uses "legacyDecorator" and "decoratorMetadata"

+craco.config.js:

 ```js
 const CracoSwcPlugin = require('craco-swc');